 Adjustment disorder is a common psychological complication, with individuals suffering from depressed mood, anxiety, lack of life satisfaction, hopelessness and/or loss of self-esteem.2

-Non-specific distress and anxiety are also very common in cancer patients.
-Distress is the sum of multiple psychological, social, and spiritual factors.
-If severe enough, it can interfere with the patient's ability to deal effectively with the illness, its symptoms and the complications of treatment.
+Anxiety and distress are particularly prevalent among cancer patients.
+Psychological, social, and spiritual factors contribute to distress.
+In severe cases, it may interfere with the patient's ability to effectively manage the illness, its symptoms and the complications of treatment.

-Psychological issues may impact behaviors that are critical for cancer survivors.3,4 In addition, survivors who have clinical depression have a two times greater risk of death from any cause, when compared to survivors who don’t have clinical depression.5
+Psychological issues may impact behaviours that are critical for cancer survivors.3,4 Survivors who have clinical depression have a two times greater mortality risk from any cause, when compared to survivors who don’t have clinical depression.5

-Unfortunately, research suggests that emotional needs of cancer patients are not met as they should be.
-For example, a survey of bone marrow transplant survivors found that half of those who reported feeling distressed said they had not received any treatment for their emotional needs.6
+Research suggests that the emotional needs of cancer patients are not met as they should be.
+For example, one survey of bone marrow transplant survivors found that half of those who reported feeling distressed said they had not received treatment for their emotional needs.6

 Adjustment disorder